 Kentucky Christian University is a four-year private Christian school located in Grayson, Kentucky.
-J. W. Lusby and J. O. Snodgrass founded the school in late 1919 as Christian Normal Institute, which trained public school teachers, In 2004 the school became authorized as a university and changed its name to Kentucky Christian University.
+The school was founded in 1919 as the Christian Normal Institute, which trained public school teachers.
+In 2004 the school became authorized as a university and changed its name to Kentucky Christian University.
 KCU designates itself as "The Great Commission University" due to its combination of biblical studies, liberal arts, and professional studies in curriculum.

 Highest Level Of Offering:Master's degree

 Adult Age Enrollments:81

 This school has not been ranked.

 Be the first to write a review.
 Click the link below.